You Asked, We Answered

 WHAT ARE THE PAYMENT OPTIONS?

-We accept payments for membership, training registration, and equipment sales through e-transfer (to firstname.lastname@example.org), Paypal, checks payable to Seawinds Horse Archers Club, and cash.
+We accept payments for membership, training registration, and equipment sales through e-transfer (to ), Paypal, checks payable to Seawinds Horse Archers Club, and cash.

 DO YOU TEACH RIDING LESSONS?

-Our programs are best at teaching the archery technique that works on the back of a horse, how to prepare horses to be brave to the archery, and the specific training of how to start and succeed at riding without rein tension and while standing in the stirrups with the core engagement and balance required for horseback archery.
+Recently we've started offering horsemanship classes meant for the complete beginner to horses.
+Here we introduce the basics of horse behaviour and care, safety and tack knowledge, and the foundations for communication and healthy relationships required for riding.
+These classes work towards providing time in the saddle to provide the first riding experiences for students.
+Other programs are meant to teach the archery technique that works on the back of a horse, how to prepare horses to be brave to the archery, and the specific training of how to start and succeed at riding without rein tension and while standing in the stirrups with the core engagement and balance required for horseback archery.
 We plan many of our training camps to be especially for beginner riders where we present basic riding safety and instruction on our trained horses, with abundant time spent in the saddle and on trails.
 We do not currently have a focus on riding instruction in the classical sense or teaching Western or English riding.

 I AM A FORMER COMPETITIVE ARCHER FROM NS, BUT WOULD ABSOLUTELY LOVE TO TRY THIS.
 IT MIGHT GET ME BACK INTO THE SPORT.
 CAN I USE A RECURVE BOW, OR IS IT TOO BIG?